-A foundational tenant of both CURT and CII is to help improve safety performance on construction projects and drive incidents, injuries and fatalities to zero.
+A foundational tenant of CURT is to help improve safety performance on construction projects and drive incidents, injuries and fatalities to zero.
 Every organization is in a different place in their journey to zero, so no two paths are the same; however, every organization desires the same outcome – zero injuries.
 Therefore, to obtain the desired results from all members of the team on any project, there must be a shared perspective of what it means to be working toward the achievement of the outcome.
 What is our track record internally?
 How do we compare to other organizations?
-How do we benchmarking against the construction industry overall?
+How do we compare to the construction industry overall?
 It must be measured to be improved.

-The new SBP builds on decades of data and experience by both CURT and CII, tracking owner and contractor safety data, and then returning that data back to industry for benchmarking and improvement.
+The SBP builds on decades of data and experience, tracking owner and contractor safety data, and then returning that data back to industry for benchmarking and improvement.
 All SBP data is aggregated and blinded to ensure confidentiality.